-NYRR’s coaching staff have written national bestsellers about running, made the Olympic Trials a total of six times, set national masters records, coached teams to high school and college championships, and designed coaching programs that have helped thousands of ING New York City Marathon entrants get to the next level.
-They’re available for training advice and support in running classes and weekly online live chats; also, purchasers of the Official TCS New York City Marathon Training Plan get access to their expertise via online e-coaching.
-Read the coaches’ capsule résumés below.
+NYRR’s coaching staff have made the Olympic Trials, set national masters records, coached teams to high school and college championships, and designed coaching programs that have helped thousands of New York City Marathon entrants and other runners get to the next level.

 Active Eating is a free series of lesson plans, for children in grades K through 8, that use fun physical activities to educate them about making healthy food choices.
 Lessons explore the importance of each meal, the value of eating a variety of foods, healthy and less healthy food options, and how to select foods that help our bodies stay strong.